 GST Registration is Important and mandatory compliance for every business entity in India.

-If you own a company, you need to obtain GST Registration as per the criteria specified for your business.
+If you own a company, you need to obtain this as per the criteria specified for your business.

 It may vary as per the location of your business or the type of work you are involved in.

-Besides, not obtaining the GST Registration could lead to heavy penalties against your entity.
+Besides, not obtaining it could lead to heavy penalties against your entity.

 So, obtaining one is obligatory.